 The easiest way to visit Prague Castle is on a tour.
 You won’t have to worry about spending time in line to get your ticket and you’ll have a guide to help you understand the structure of Prague Castle (it’s big!) and tell you about its history.

-This budget-friendly option allows you to explore the castle on your own, but with a few perks:
+This budget-friendly option allows you to explore the castle on your own and buy the Prague Castle tickets in advance.

 A local guide leads this 3-hour long, highly rated group tour.
 You’ll meet your guide by the metro stop Malostranská and he/she will take you to the Prague Castle by tram (included in the rate), using an entrance with the shortest security check line.
 You’ll be given your tickets and won’t need to wait.
 The guide uses a microphone and headphones, so you’ll hear everything perfectly.